Deposition of Christ (Bronzino): Composition

 In the center foreground is a Pietà portraying the body of Jesus being cradled in his mother Mary's arms.
 The Apostle John supports his back and is modeled on a youth holding up the body of Christ in a Deposition painted by Bronzino's teacher, Pontormo.
 Mary Magdalene kneels on the right and supports the feet of Jesus.
 Her jar of ointment is shown in the far right foreground.

 Four holy women mourn on the left and another dressed in green peers over the Virgin's shoulder and stands out prominently because of her hand gesture and location in the center of the panel.
 Scholars believe this highlighted woman is one of the three Marys, Mary of Clopas.
 Two of the three men in the background are named in the Gospel of John as the followers who took Jesus down from the cross and prepared his body for burial.
 Nicodemus is depicted on the left holding a large ewer filled with embalming spices.
 On the right, Joseph of Arimathea holds the nails of the Crucifixion as well as the pincers used to remove them.
 The man between them is an unnamed companion.

 In addition to the nails held by Joseph, other Arma Christi (instruments of the Passion) are presented throughout the painting.
 The angels floating above the scene hold the column where Jesus was whipped, the sponge, the lance, and the cross.
-The crown of thorns is lying in the dirt at John's feet.
+The crown of thorns is laying in the dirt at John's feet.

 The principal figures are attended by two angels, one bearing a chalice and the other lifting a transparent veil.
 Both of these objects are symbols of the Eucharist.
 The viewer can best appreciate the sacramental nature of the work by considering its original setting.
 The two angels are gazing out of the panel towards the sides.
 In Eleonora's chapel, they would appear to be looking at the frescoes of the story of Moses on the adjacent walls.
 In particular, the angel on the left would be gazing at a fresco of Moses Striking the Rock and the Gathering of the Manna.
 The manna and the water pouring from the rock presage the bread and wine used in the Eucharist.

 Bronzino's second version, in general, is an accurate copy of the first.
 The most obvious deviation is the darker, more subdued color.
 Much of the brilliant blue has been substituted with a drab brown.
 Toning down the Mannerist lavishness of the original is consistent with the sobriety of the Counter-Reformation and may reflect Eleonora's sensibilities.